Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## My rules

 There is a scholarly debate about the fact that Sengoku 2 blood was though to be red or not from the begining.
 To be honest, I just don't give a shit.
 I want the game to be pleasant, and when I see flashing blue or yellow splats of something that is blood without a debate, I just want it to be vivid red.
+You see, gore but not vulgarily gore.

 So: